-Learn more about these trainings and why your organization should join the Nonprofit Staff Development Coalition (NPSDC).
+Learn more about these learning opportunities and why your organization should join the Staff Development Coalition (SDC).

 HR Toolkit and HR Tune Up

 These action-learning programs are provided when we have philanthropic support for them.
-In 2017, thanks to support from the Sherwood Trust, HR Tune-up was provided to Walla Walla Valley nonprofits.
 In addition to receiving a comprehensive HR audit, participating organizations received up to 8 hours of consulting support from a volunteer HR professional.
 Participants came away with a report of findings and recommendations and assistance to implement fixes to better strengthen their HR functions.

 "“I always appreciate when a professional can answer a question about our operations.
 But to have a program-wide evaluation of our HR practices is such a great boost to any organization.
 It is a relief to have our vulnerabilities identified so that we can strengthen our practices.” - Brian Burns, Executive Director, Tri-State Steelheaders